RanaElGahawy/CalendarEffect/index.md

 </div>

 ## The investigation is complete.
-The case is now open.
+The case is now closed.

 Our role as market detectives ends here — but the real exploration starts now.